Phononic/Sean_Lubner_250HWs/hw4/README.txt

 The ipython notebooks hw4_classifier_dev and hw4_final should be used by the grader to evaluate the classifier on a validation set.

 Step 1:
 run the hw4_classifier_dev notebook (or, if prefered, save the notebook as a .py file, and run that).
 This will create and pickle a random forest classifier based on the already pickled training data (to avoid sending a very large classifier pickle file through github).
-This will also provide feedback metrics on this classifier
+This will also provide feedback metrics on this classifier.
+Depending on the computer, this will take around a minute to run.

 Step 2:
 run the hw4_final notebook (or, if prefered, save the notebook as a .py file, and run that).
 This will populate the namespace with the necessary functions.